Case Resolution Process

 Students alleged of misconduct may resolve the incident in one of two ways.
-The student may meet with a professional staff member for an Administrative Hearing or he/she can request a hearing with the student-run Community Adjudication Board (C.A.B.), based on board availability.
+The student may meet with a professional staff member for an Administrative Hearing or they can request a hearing with the student-run Community Adjudication Board (C.A.B.), based on board availability.
 Both processes will determine the student’s involvement in an incident.
 Actively participating in this process is beneficial, as the hearing process is a student’s opportunity to respond to the pending charge(s).

 Students who wish to obtain information on the referral that was sent to the Office of Student Conduct or the alleged conduct that initiated the conduct process may email their hearing officer directly for this information.

 Though both hearing options are designed to determine the student’s involvement in the alleged incident and both evaluate information similarly, the process followed to reach a decision differs.

 A CAB hearing is a student’s opportunity to share, from their perspective, details from the alleged incident from their individual, first-hand experience.
 This presentation is before a board comprised of three undergraduate students who have applied, were selected, and have trained to serve on the CAB.

 The procedure observed by the CAB closely resembles the following: